 You’ll also want to resist the temptation to yank the door open manually.
-Not only are automatic garage doors incredibly heavy, the fact that there’s ice covering the ground can make this a slippery and dangerous proposition.
+Not only are automatic garage doors incredibly heavy, but the fact that there’s ice covering the ground can also make this a slippery and dangerous proposition.
 It can also cause the rubber trim to rip and tear which will need replacing if you want to keep any warmth in and the cold out.

 What To Do

 Remove any snow and ice that’s drifted along the outer side of the door.
-Quite often heavy drifts are enough to stop your door from opening, so getting rid of entire length of snow running along the entrance may solve the problem.
+Quite often heavy drifts are enough to stop your door from opening, so getting rid of the entire length of snow running along the entrance may solve the problem.
 If there’s ice be careful not to chip at the door or the rubber liner.

 If you need to get on the road quickly, you can use warm water to melt any ice that’s sticking the rubber liner to the ground.
 However, if it’s freezing outside you’ll need to do this quickly or you’ll only add to the ice that’s already there.